Git Rebase: When and How to Rebase Branches

 Interactive Rebase

-Interactive rebase is an advanced feature that allows you to edit, combine, reorder, or remove commits before applying them.
-This is useful for cleaning up your commit history before sharing it.
+Interactive rebase is an advanced feature that gives you fine-grained control over your commit history.
+Instead of simply moving commits, you can edit, combine, reorder, or remove commits before applying them.
+This is extremely useful for cleaning up your commit history before sharing it with others.

 # Rebase last 3 commits interactively